stevecalla/employee-tracker/README.md

 ## Usage

-If you'd like to use NPM nodemon as/if you make changes to the code, please install nodemon as a development dependency using "npm install --save-dev nodemon" (see https://www.npmjs.com/package//nodemon).This CLI allows a user to view and manage the departments, roles and employees of a company.
+If you'd like to use NPM nodemon as/if you make changes to the code, please install nodemon as a development dependency using "npm install --save-dev nodemon" (see https://www.npmjs.com/package//nodemon).
+This CLI allows a user to view and manage the departments, roles and employees of a company.

 ## Features